 Step 1: Choose an LLC Name

 One of the first steps in forming a Montana Limited Liability Company is to choose a name for your business.
-But before you can register your LLC with the state of Montana, you need to make sure that the name you want to use is available.
+But before you can register your LLC with the state of Montana, you want to make sure the name you want to use is available.

 This step is important because the name of each LLC must be distinguishable from other entity names registered in the state of Montana.
 The Montana Secretary of State makes it easy to do a Montana LLC name search, where you can quickly verify if your LLC name is available.